vickeeyz/Documentation/Wordpress-LempStack-Installation/wordress-lempstack-installation.md

 ## Step 9: Setup wp-admin panel

+> Open your Browser and goto following address to setup your admin account

 ```
 example.com/wp-admin/install.php
 ```

-Set your admin account and login into wordpress dashboard
+> To login into your wordpress dashboard

 ```
 example.com/wp-admin